 “The average U.S. household has 300,000 things, from paper clips to ironing boards.”

 Yowza!
-That’s an astonishing statistic reported by the Los Angeles Times last year.
+That’s an astonishing statistic reported by the Los Angeles Times.
 Here’s another cringe worthy stat from their report:

 “U.S. children make up 3.7% of children on the planet but have 47% of all toys and children's books.”

 Without going into the mental health aspects of collecting so many items, it’s hard to imagine where we put it all.
 Good or bad, Americans don’t get rid of their things easily and one of the chief complaints of many homeowners is not having enough storage.
 So where do we put all of our stuff?